Lectures by

 One facet of relativity is that every point of relativity has the absolute truth at its center.
 The reason humans suffer is because they have forgotten the truth of the Laws and how to live them.
 So, suffering is not caused by a God of wrath, but rather it is self-created.
 Suffering is not our true nature, but it does exist as long as we continue to create it for ourselves.

-We may ask, can a particular place be the universal cause of suffering.
-And we would have to say, no. A place can trigger off hidden troubles to manifest themselves.
-By itself, it can neither cause or create suffering - each person would be differently affected by the same place.
-One other reason we suffer is because we attempt to make the relative truth into the absolute truth - trying to maintain the status quo in an epoch of change.
+We may ask if a particular place can be the universal cause of suffering.
+And we would have to say, no. A place can trigger hidden troubles to manifest, but by itself, it can neither cause nor create suffering; each person would be differently affected by the same place.
+Another reason we suffer is because we attempt to make the relative truth into the absolute truth, by trying to maintain the status quo in an epoch of change.

 From one incarnation to another the mind, senses and soul remain the same.
 The body does not.
 So, a human is a combination of absolute and relative.
-In his ignorance he believes himself to be only one aspect, and that aspect is relative.
-However, in meditation, the truth is slowly revealed; that truth is the fact that we are really eternal and that is absolute.
+In his ignorance he believes himself to be only one aspect, and that aspect is the relative.
+However, in meditation, the truth is slowly revealed; that we are really eternal, absolute.

-Life moves with the subtle body and death claims the physical body, and then when we have undergone a complete purification and rectification of all our past mistakes and beliefs, we come to our cosmic mind and the relative truth has now merged into the absolute truth.
+Life moves with the subtle body and death claims the physical body.
+When we have undergone a complete purification and rectification of all our past mistakes and beliefs, we come to our cosmic mind where the relative truth is merged with the absolute truth.

 A mind that is attaining a higher level of purification begins to reflect more and more the glory of the Self.
-It now gains an unswerving faith in the Self and the perspective of Cosmic Consciousness.
+It gains an unswerving faith in the Self and the perspective of cosmic consciousness.
 In this state the mind is free from worries, sorrows, problems and distractions.
 Tranquility of mind is attained.
+We gain mastery over the senses.
+We also gain spiritual strength, endurance and wisdom.

 Now we see what is true and what is not true, because we have moved away from relative truth to absolute truth.